doubleangels/NextDNSManager/README.md

 # About

 NextDNSManager is an Android application that simplifies the management of your NextDNS configuration.
 NextDNS is a cloud-based DNS filter and firewall that protects your home, family, and privacy online.
-With NextDNSManager, you can easily control your NextDNS settings, check your connection, test your ping, and see other connection information, ensuring a safer and more secure online experience.
+With NextDNSManager, you can easily control your NextDNS settings and ensure a safer and more secure online experience.

-**Please note**: This is a completely open-source project with no official ties to NextDNS.

 ## Features